 Our society today focuses much on doing more and getting more done.
 And while I agree with the importance of achieving more, trying to do more can cause a lack of focus, not to mention the stress it generates.

-In fact, over the past 10+ years as a Yacht Stewardess Mentor, this is one of the most common problems I have seen among Chief Stewardesses and HOD.
+In fact, over the past 10+ years as a Yacht Stewardess Mentor, this is one of the most common problems I have seen among Chief Stewardesses and HODs.

 If you're feeling less productive these days and wondering how to deal with and what can help, keep reading below to learn my Top 10 Time Management Hacks for Yacht Stews.